|Why you Benefit if you Invest in Cozumel Land Now|

 Why Invest in Cozumel Land

 Taxes tend to be fairly low in Cozumel, especially for vacant land.
 Liability laws are also very different than some other countries, such as the USA for example.
 If someone enters a property here, trips over a log, and gets hurt, the burden of proof is on the trespasser to show that they did everything they could to avoid the hazzard in the first place.
 So it is more difficult for friviless lawsuits to be filed against land owners in Cozumel, and liability insurance is less necessary.
-Foreign owners do have extra carrying cost for land ownership as explained below, costs for a trust or corporation to hold title to the land for them, and for various fees and special taxes.
+Foreign owners do have extra carrying cost for land ownership as explained below, costs for a trust or corporation to hold title to the land for them, and for various fees and special taxes for corporations.
 Foreigners also have to pay a lawyer and accountant to keep their VISA and trust or corporation up to date, in compliance with any changes to the law, and all taxes paid.
 But all of this usually amounts to only about $1200 to $2000 USD per year, which is much less than in many other places.

 However like other places, costs are slowly increasing in Cozumel too.
 Here are some additional details about taxes related to property sales that the author posted on the www.cozumemycozumel.com website.